 Notes on Bookings

 - Please note that contents of the program are subject to change without prior notice.

 - Please note that a reply E-mail will be sent to you after submitting the form.
 If you do not receive the reply E-mail, please contact us.

 - For bookings, one E-mail address is required per person.
 Please use different E-mail address for different booking.

 - Please note that the museum might take photos/movies for purpose of publicity and documentation during the program.

 - Booking forms use SSL encryption to protect your private information.

-- Registrants will receive “MAM NEWS (Mori Art Museum Mail Magazines)” delivering the latest news and information about the Mori Art Museum.
+- Registrants will receive “MAM NEWS (Mori Art Museum Mail News)” that deliver the latest news and information about the Mori Art Museum.